Studying at postgraduate level

 Degrees by research

-In 2013, we have introduced a new Masters in Research and Masters in Clinical research.
+In 2013, we introduced a new Masters in Research and Masters in Clinical research.
 We also offer two higher degrees by research, Doctor of Philosophy (PhD) and Master of Philosophy (MPhil) to registered candidates who successfully complete approved programmes of supervised research.

 As well as high quality teaching, we have a strong reputation for our research excellence.
 Our research activity is internationally recognised and informs and adds value to our teaching at all levels.
 As with all UK universities, we are scrutinised on our research performance through the UK-wide Research Assessment Exercise (RAE).
 Our results show that 53% of our academic staff were submitted to the RAE, which indicates that QMU has the highest proportion of research active staff in the modern university sector in Scotland.
 Overall the results are very positive for QMU with the overwhelming majority of our research in two areas (Linguistics and Communication, Cultural & Media Studies) being recognized as internationally significant.
 In both these areas we have also been able to demonstrate that our research is world leading.
 In Allied Health, where our research focuses primarily on policy and practice issues often in a Scottish context, we have demonstrated that we have national recognition in the majority of our work.
 In Drama, Dance & Performing Arts and in Business & Management Studies we have also demonstrated that the majority of our research is at least at national standard.